-- Either at the decision of the Board of Directors during the financial year, in the form of an interim dividend; - Or at the decision of the Ordinary General Meeting if the distributable revenues allow it.
+- Either at the decision of the Board of Directors during the financial year, in the form of an interim dividend; - · Or at the decision of the Ordinary General Meeting if the distributable revenues allow it.

-Shareholders are advised of payment and the amount of the dividend by a notice published on the websites www.dpamfunds.com and www.dpamfunds.com
+Shareholders are advised of payment and the amount of the dividend by a notice published on the websites www.beama.be.